ssnl/poisson_quasimetric_embedding/README.md

 This repository provides a PyTorch implementation of the Poisson Quasimetric Embedding (PQE) module for learning quasimetrics (i.e., asymmetrical distances).

 PQEs are proposed in **On the Learning and Learnability of Quasimetrics (ICLR 2022)**.
-It is the first method that has known guarantee to well approximate any quasimetric, and can be trained in gradient-based optimization (e.g., deep learning) Other common choices (e.g., unconstrained deep networks) provably fail.
+It is the first method that has known guarantee to well approximate any quasimetric, and can be trained in gradient-based optimization (e.g., deep learning).
+Other common choices (e.g., unconstrained deep networks) provably fail.
 Empirically, PQEs show good results on learning quasimetrics of various sizes and structures, including an large-scale social graph and an offline Q-learning task.

 + [arXiv](https://arxiv.org/abs/2206.15478)
 + [ICLR 2022 (OpenReview)](https://openreview.net/forum?id=y0VvIg25yk)